 - RealtyShares (www.realtyshares.com) – RealtyShares is a real estate crowdfunding platform that provides accredited investors access to pre-vetted real estate investment properties and an opportunity to invest as little as $5,000 into each property.
 It has raised over $100 million in various rounds of funding and over $500 million has been invested through its platform.

 - Patch of Land (patchofland.com) – it is a crowdfunding solution that uses latest technology and data to cut through the inefficiencies that has been plaguing the private real estate lending for years.
-It has raised almost $25 million in different rounds of funding and has done just under $500 million in loan origination.
+This real estate lending platform has raised almost $25 million in different rounds of funding and has done just under $500 million in loan origination.

 - RealtyMogul.com (www.realtymogul.com) – RealtyMogul.com is an online marketplace for real estate investing, connecting borrowers and sponsors to capital from accredited and institutional investors.
 It has raised over $46 million in funding and over $300 million has been invested through its platform.